blueswen/jasperreports-with-spring-boot/README.md

 4. Thai(th): [Sarabun](https://fonts.google.com/specimen/Sarabun)
 5. Traditional Chinese(zh_tw): [源真ゴシック (げんしんゴシック)](http://jikasei.me/font/genshin/)

 Check jrxml examples and PDF reports on the [reference](./reference/) directory.
+Since all text in demo reports is translated by Google Translate, there may have some strange words.
+If you can correct those issues, feel free to send a pull request.

 Check more detail in my blog post [JasperReports with Spring](https://blueswen.github.io/2020/11/29/jasperreports-with-spring/)(in Chinese).